-Drug tourism is pretty much what it sounds like – travelling, either to another state or to an entirely different country – in order to obtain or use drugs.
-This includes but legal substances – like alcohol – or illegal drugs, particularly cocaine, so-called magic mushrooms and marijuana.
+Drug tourism is pretty much what it sounds like – traveling, either to another state or to an entirely different country – in order to obtain or use drugs.
+This includes but legal substances – like alcohol – or illegal drugs, particularly cocaine, so-called magic mushrooms, and marijuana.

 The picture that one female traveler gives of the prevalence of drug culture in Southeast Asia is not a pretty one.
 It is, however, well worth quoting here at length, if for no other reason than to show the influence that drug tourism has had on travel as a whole.
 Writer Eve Turow relates here experience with the drug culture aspect of travel during her time in Thailand:

 “As I met fellow travelers squatting alongside me on red carpets in incense-filled temples and intently listening to cooks explain the differences between galangal and ginger roots, I soon discovered a large community of Westerners smoking, drinking, and tripping their way through the mystical lands of Southeast Asia.
 Young British students on their gap years… Americans escaping the recession arrived to let off steam.
 I assumed their loved ones pictured them riding elephants and speaking with monks rather than taking Ecstasy at the infamous Full Moon parties or drinking in Reggae-themed bars.
 As I arrived at my volunteer placement, I heard about my roommates’ antics the night prior, drunk and running naked through our neighbor’s bright green and geometrically sewn rice patty.
 Even having lived in Spain and Argentina in recent years, surrounded by other young expats, I felt unprepared for the strong focus on drug culture.”